The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-The International Journalism Concentration prepares students for the important tasks of telling Hong Kong about the world, and the world about Hong Kong.
-English is the language of international news and English skills are the core of the Concentration.
+The International Journalism Concentration is geared to those who plan to work for international media that operate in English.
 Apart from print journalism, students are introduced to the techniques and requirements of broadcast and web-based news.
-In the theoretical part of the Concentration, there is added emphasis on international comparisons and global news.
+In the theoretical part of the curriculum, there is added emphasis on international comparisons and global news.
 Students will also undertake practicum courses that give them the opportunity to put news gathering, reporting and editing skills into practice.
-Students will enter one of the following streams in Year 3 to receive specialized training: Broadcast Journalism Stream, Financial Journalism Stream or General Stream.

-Students in the Journalism Major pursue studies in three major areas: (1) professional journalism, in which students learn the principles and skills of gathering, presenting, and producing news and current affairs; (2) the theoretical foundations of the profession, in which students develop a conceptual understanding of the profession and its role in society through legal, ethical, political, historical, economic and media communication theory courses; and (3) complementary studies of the relationship between broadcast or print or internet journalism and society as well as the way politics, government, business, and law operate in both local and international communities.
-In all these areas, emphasis is in Hong Kong and mainland China, with due attention to the international context in which both communities operate.
+All Journalism students pursue studies in three major areas: (1) professional journalism, in which students learn the principles and skills of gathering, presenting and producing news and current affairs reports; (2) theoretical foundations of the profession, in which students develop a conceptual understanding of the profession and its role in society through legal, ethical, political, historical, economic and media communication theory courses; and (3) complementary studies of the relationship between journalism and society as well as the way politics, government, business and law operate in both local and international communities.
+In all these areas, emphasis is on Hong Kong and mainland China with due attention to the international context in which both communities operate.

 Student Learning Experiences

-All journalism students (except DMC) are required to undertake a professional internship during the summer holiday following the third year of study, subject to the availability of intern positions.
-Students work in a variety of media organizations all over the world.
-Almost every year, the department organizes reporting study trips for journalism students.
-Our students are also encouraged to go on exchange study at one of the many universities we partner with around the world, including in the United States, Australia and Europe.
+Students in the International Journalism Concentration are required to undertake a professional internship during the summer holiday following the third year of study.
+Students work as interns in a variety of media organizations all over the world.
+They are also encouraged to go on exchange study at one of the many universities we partner with around the world.

 We adopt a holistic approach in selecting applicants on individual merits.
 Applicants are required to meet the University entrance requirements, English Language requirements and Programme entrance requirements (if any).